lbhaskar4/test/.gitlab/issue_templates/RM-Onboarding.md

 ## On-Boarding

 Trainee: `your_username`
-Release Manager: Previous Release Manager in your timezone.
+Release Manager: Release Manager in your timezone.
 See https://about.gitlab.com/release-managers/ for details

 - [ ] Trainee: Assign yourself and the Release Manager to this issue.